How do I provide insights into career progression in a sommelier job description?

 To attract skilled sommeliers, highlight growth opportunities that go beyond the standard job role.
 This could include access to exclusive wine tasting events, opportunities to influence the wine selection process, or the chance to participate in high-profile industry events.
 Also, consider mentioning mentorship opportunities with seasoned industry professionals and ongoing training sessions to refine their skills.

-Common misunderstanding: High salary is enough to attract the best candidates.
+Common misunderstanding: Money attracts the best candidates.

 Should I highlight pathways to leadership roles in a sommelier job description?